stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 <img src="mini-project-2_files/figure-gfm/unnamed-chunk-8-1.png" height="500px" />

-## 4. How many trees were planted in each decade, and how does this vary across neighborhoods?
+## 4. How many trees were planted in each decade and year, and how does this vary across neighborhoods?

 ### Summarizing: Create a categorical variable with 3 or more groups from an existing numerical variable.